dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7Application.rst

     .. _hl7AcceptedMessageType:

     hl7AcceptedMessageType_"
-    "Default Character Set",string,"Character Set used to decode received messages if not specified by MSH-18, ASCII if absent","
+    "Default Character Set",string,"Character Set used to decode received messages if not specified by MSH-18.","
     .. _hl7DefaultCharacterSet:

     hl7DefaultCharacterSet_"